 A Bikers Perspective

-by Greg Gillette, Asheville, NC
+Friday, November 30th, 2007by Greg Gillette, Asheville, NC

 Is it possible to live with only your feet, a bike, and some public transportation, in a small city?
 Yes, it is quite possible, as I have been engaged in a car-free life for almost 3 months.
 Why?
 I wanted to be the change I want to see in the world.
 I had debated this idea for several years and I realized that I had already been getting by without driving, except when the weather was cold and rainy.
 The only way I was going to experience the real car-free life was to sell my car.
 One morning I woke up and posted my Subaru on Craig’s List.
 By the next day, I was car-free and it felt damn good.